sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### RNA (deprecated)

-RNAseq pipeline aligns reads in .fastq to a specified reference genome using STAR
+RNAseq pipeline aligns reads in .fastq to a specified reference genome using STAR.
+We currently offer running this pipeline for projects that need wrapping-up, but for the new projects we recommend using NF-RNA pipeline.

 - Inputs: .fastq.gz files
 - Outputs: indexed, sorted .bam files, read counts in .tsv format
 - Software used: STAR, multiQC